-See section 6 - 16 for information on cellular phone use in District vehicles.
+See Review section 6 - 16 for telephone use while operating your personal vehicle for Park District business, as well as, information on cellular telephone use in District vehicles.

 EMPLOYEE CONDUCT

 6-1 COMPLIANCE WITH PARK DISTRICT POLICIES AND PROCEDURES

 You are required to comply with all policies and procedures established by the Board of Park Commissioners, immediate supervisors, and Executive Director of the Park District.